Overview of nasal natural killer (NK) T-cell lymphoma

 Waiting for test results can be a difficult time.
 It may help to talk to your family, friends or a specialist cancer nurse.

-Once a diagnosis of follicular lymphoma (FL) is made, further tests are required to see where else in the body the lymphoma is spread and how much of the body is affected.
+Once a diagnosis of NK T-cell lymphoma is made, further tests are required to see where else in the body the lymphoma is spread and how much of the body is affected.
 This is called staging.

 There are four stages from stage 1 (lymphoma in one area) through to stage 4 (lymphoma that is widespread).